 In rare instances, the lab may be unable to interpret results for a test.
 You should not make any determinations about your current status based on the inconclusive result.

 If you receive an inconclusive result or a notification that the lab was unable to return results for your sample, please submit another test as soon as possible.
 If you are currently in isolation, close contact quarantine, or travel quarantine, you should continue to adhere to relevant guidelines until additional results are received.

 Please Respect Individuals’ Privacy

 Anonymity for individuals who test positive for COVID-19 remains paramount.
 Please respect their privacy— even if you believe you know who they are—so they can focus completely on their health.
-As a community, we must do everything we can to support these individuals and one another through this incredibly difficult time.
+As a community, we must do everything we can to support one another through this incredibly difficult time.